ParchmentMC/Website/docs/review.md

       requested from the reviewers sub-team.

 - <span class="fa-li"><i class="fas fa-comments"></i></span>
-  The PR will now be reviewed by at least one (1) member of the reviewers sub-team, and at least by two people.
+  The PR will now be reviewed by the reviewers sub-team.
+They may choose to approve the PR, request changes, or neutrally leave comments.

-  For a PR to be considered for merging, it must have at least two (2) approving reviews without any unresolved conversations and no change requesting reviews.
-One (1) approving review must be from a member of the reviewers sub-team.
+  For a PR to be considered for merging, it must have at least one (1) approving review from a member of the reviewers sub-team without any unresolved conversations and no pending changes from reviews.

+    {:.fa-ul .outline}
+    - <span class="fa-li"><i class="fas fa-comment-slash"></i></span>
-    - If all review comments of a change requesting review from a member of the mappings team have been resolved, and more than five (5) days have passed since the resolution of these review comments, then the review may be dismissed as being outdated.
+      If a change requesting review from a member of the mappings team has been resolved, their review may be dismissed as being outdated at the discretion of another member of the mappings team.

-      This prevents situations where a reviewer requests changes on a PR then becomes unable to re-review the PR for an extended period of time, which blocks the PR from being considered for merging (as a change requesting review is present on the PR from a member of the reviewers sub-team).
+      This prevents situations where a reviewer requests changes on a PR then becomes unable to re-review the PR for an extended period of time, which delays the PR from being considered for merging.

-- <span class="fa-li"><i class="fas fa-hourglass-start"></i> </span>
-  After a PR has passed the review requirements above, a waiting period of at least forty-eight (48) hours for any further comments or reviews will begin.

-    - For minor changes, a member of the reviewers sub-team may reduce the waiting period to twenty-four (24) hours.
-    - For PRs which generate conflicting opinions or large discussions, the PR may be placed under a fixed-length discussion period (see the following section).

-- <span class="fa-li"><i class="fas fa-hourglass-end"></i> </span>
-  Once the waiting period has elapsed without any further change requesting reviews from any mappings team member, or a fixed-length discussion period has elapsed (see following section), it will be assigned to the reviewers sub-team for merging.

 - <span class="fa-li"><i class="fas fa-code-branch"></i></span>
-  An available member of the reviewers sub-team will then squash-merge the PR, integrating the changes into the target branch.
+  After a PR has passed the review requirements above, a member of the mappings team (which may be the same approving member of the reviewers sub-team) may then squash-merge the PR, integrating the changes into the target branch.

-## Fixed-Length Discussion

-If a PR generates conflicting opinions and reviews or creates a large discussion that warrants an extended period of time for discussion, the reviewers sub-team may place the PR under a fixed-length discussion period.
-During the fixed-length period, discussions may freely occur between reviews on the PR.

-After this period has elapsed, the reviewers sub-team will hold an internal vote on whether the PR shall be merged.
-If a majority votes in favor, then the PR shall be assigned for merging.
-If a majority votes in dissent, then the PR shall be closed.
-For a tie, the whole mappings team will vote, and a tie will mean the PR shall be closed.
-A majority is defined as more than fifty percent (50%) of the voters.

-### Length

-The length of the discussion will last at least forty-eight (48) hours, and at most one (1) week.
-If the discussion does not yet seem to have reached a conclusion, the designated fixed length of the discussion is less or equal to seventy-two (72) hours, and the fixed length has not yet been extended, then the fixed-length discussion period may be extended by up to forty-eight (48) hours, upon the consensus of the reviewers sub-team.
+    {:.fa-ul .outline}
+    - <span class="fa-li"><i class="fas fa-hourglass"></i></span>
+      The approving member of the reviewers sub-team or the member of the mappings team responsible for merging the PR may temporarily delay the merging of the PR at their discretion.

+      For example, the member may decide to request a secondary opinion/review of another member of the mappings team regarding the contents of the PR.